rarfar/Software-Validation-Project/README.md

 To run them in a random order, install pytest-random-order with pip install pytest-random-order, then execute pytest -v --random-order.\
 \
 You can run these tests consecutively, however, these tests add, alter and delete many elements in this app.
 To restore them to\
-the default elements.
-You must shutdown the app and reboot it again from your console following the same steps as above.\
+the default elements, you must shutdown the app and reboot it again from your console following the same steps as above.\
 \
-Enter http://localhost:4567/shutodwn to terminate the app.\
+Enter http://localhost:4567/shutdown to terminate the app.